All Episodes

 I have alluded to this over the course of the program today.

-I've got it somewhere here in the snack.
+Well, I've got it somewhere here in the stack.

-They have written the Lord Mothia, Barack Obama asking for $377 million from the bailout money or $100 million, because they need that money to teach their students the value of hard work and commerce because they need to teach their students,
+They have written the Lord Mothiah, Barack Obama, asking for $377 million from the bailout money, or $400 million, because they need that money to teach their students the value of hard work and commerce.

 Why?